 From 1 April 2016, anyone buying a second or subsequent property that isn’t their main residence and costs over £40,000 (pretty much any BTL property!), has paid an additional 3% surcharge on top of the usual SDLT scale rates.

-Anyone buying a second or subsequent property that isn’t their main residence and costs over £40,000 (pretty much any BTL property!) will pay an additional 3% stamp duty surcharge on top of the usual scale rates.
-The stamp duty must be paid within 30 days and a refund (within prescribed time limits) can be claimed if a new main residence is acquired before selling the previous one, providing it is sold within 3 years.
+The SDLT must be paid within 30 days and a refund (within prescribed time limits) may be claimed if a new main residence was acquired before selling the previous one, providing it is sold within 3 years.

 This additional stamp duty charge can eat into even long-term gains on property investments, with stamp duty on a £500,000 second property now costing £30,000 or 6%.

 This allowance, which was intended to cover the cost of providing furniture, white goods etc, was abolished a few years ago on 5 April 2016.